-Lancaster University Archaeological Unit would like to thank Ian Hudson of DHC Ltd for his support; Bill Tate of GCA, and Paul Young and the staff of Rowans who readily provided advice and practical assistance on site.
+Lancaster University Archaeological Unit would like to thank Ian Hudson of DHC Ltd for his support, and also Bill Tate of GCA, and Paul Young and the staff of Rowans who readily provided advice and practical assistance on site.
 Thanks are also due to Gail Falkingham of Cheshire County Council, Gerry Friel of English Heritage, and Dr Jennifer Lewis of University of Liverpool for their advice and support.

 The evaluation was directed by Richard Heawood, ably assisted by Nicholas Boldrini and Andrea Scott.
-This interim report was written by Richard Heawood and edited by Jamie Quartermaine.
+The recording of the masonry fragments was undertaken by Peter Redmayne, who also undertook the watching brief of the barrel drop.
+The finds were examined by Christine Howard-Davis.
+This report was written by Richard Heawood, Christine Howard-Davis and Peter Redmayne and was edited by Jamie Quartermaine and Rachel Newman.
 The project was managed by Jamie Quartermaine.